gh-fatima/gh-fatima.github.io/index.md

 <small>
 ### About Me
 Welcome to my homepage!
-I'm Fatemeh Ghofrani, a Ph.D. student in computer science at the University of South Carolina.
+I'm Fatemeh Ghofrani, a Ph.D. student in computer science at University of South Carolina.
 <br>
 During my M.Sc. at Shiraz University of Technology, I specialized in automating medical X-ray image classification.
 I explored techniques like Gabor-based CS-local binary patterns and fuzzy-based classifiers.
 <br>